metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Module.md

 Before updating PowerShellGet or PackageManagement, you should always install the latest Nuget provider Updating PackageManagement and PowerShellGet requires restarting PowerShell to switch to the latest version
 TODO: Implement initializing for non Administrator users
+TODO: installing post-git in same session while installing other modules may fail, and PS restart is required.

 ## RELATED LINKS